Syllabus

 https://www.nyit.edu/policies/academic_integrity_policy_us_campuses

 Student Handbook: The Student Handbook provides information about all aspects of NYiT to assist students.
-The student handbook was assessed and updated in June 2016.
+The student handbook was last revised in September 2023.

 https://www.nyit.edu/policies/collection/student_handbook_us_edition

-• working camera and microphone to actively participate and perform within the class
+- working camera and microphone to actively participate and perform within Hybrid Remote Instruction (HRI) classes

 It is responsibility of each student to follow the faculty requests to upload material and assignments, sign for attendances and so on in the required platforms (Canvas) and to proactively participate to the class following the same criteria of the in-person classes in terms of absences.
 This will be also considered as part of the evaluation process.

-Please follow instructions and procedures regarding Campus Access, Academics, Health-Safety & Wellbeing, Vaccination Policy, Cleaning and Disinfection, Feeling Sick or Exposed to COVID-19 as specified at the link below about “New York Tech Returns 2022.”
+Please follow instructions and procedures regarding Campus Access, Academics, Health-Safety & Wellbeing, Vaccination Policy, Cleaning and Disinfection, Feeling Sick or Exposed to COVID-19 as specified at the link below about “New York Tech Returns”

 https://www.nyit.edu/covid/new_york_tech_returns